GNscSHI/SE-CGCNN/README.md

-# Suface-emphasized Crystal Graph Convolutional Neural Networks
+# Suface Emphasized Multi-task Crystal Graph Convolutional Neural Networks
-(SE-CGCNN) This is the repository for our work on surface property prediction of crystals.
+(SEM-CGCNN) This is the repository for our work on surface property prediction of crystals.
 The ideas of Crystal Graph Convolutional Neural Network, surface embedding and GradNorm algorithm (for multi-task learning) are combined to predict materials properties with higher accuracy and efficiency.

 The package provides three major functions:
-- Train a SE-CGCNN model with a customized dataset for single/multiple targets.
+- Train a SEM-CGCNN model with a customized dataset for single/multiple targets.
-- Predict material properties of new crystals with a pre-trained SE-CGCNN model.
+- Predict material properties of new crystals with a pre-trained SEM-CGCNN model.
 - Transfer the pre-trained model to customized datasets.

 ![sketch](cgcnn/sketch.png)